-Each of the executive Directors has entered into a service agreement with the Company for an initial term of three years, subject to review by the Board and upon the recommendation of its remuneration committee, may be renewable for successive terms of one year each upon expiry of the then current term.
+Each of the executive Directors has entered into a service agreement with the Company for an initial term of three years, subject to review by the Board and upon the recommendation of its remuneration committee.
 The appointment of each of the executive Director may be terminated by either party by giving not less than three months' notice in writing to the other.